adobe/spectrum-css/.changeset/sour-donuts-go.md

 - Added help text visual test
 - Added static black variant

-Since the progress bar and meter are now using the same tokens for width, font size, and spacing, the following mods have been redacted:
+Since the progress bar and meter are now using the same tokens for track thickness in size variants, font size, and spacing, the following mods have been redacted:

-- `--mod-meter-thickness`
+- `--mod-progressbar-thickness`
-- `--mod-meter-font-size`
+- `--mod-progressbar-font-size`
-- `--mod-meter-spacing-top-to-text`
+- `--mod-progressbar-spacing-top-to-text`

 If you were using any of the above mods, please use the progress bar's mods instead.